Isahabdulsalam/AfricaVoiceAI/Docs/project_overview.md

 ## Value Proposition
 - **Accessibility**: Provides an AI solution in a native African language, addressing the need for localized technologies.
-- **Cultural Relevance**: Tailors the AI experience to the Hausa culture, offering features like voice cloning and real-time translations that reflect the communityâ€™s values and language.
+- **Cultural Relevance**: Tailors the AI experience to the Hausa culture, offering features like voice cloning and real-time translations that reflect the community values and language.
 - **Scalability**: Designed to support the entire African continent, AfricaVoiceAI aims to adapt and grow by adding new languages and expanding its services.

 ## Future Roadmap